-Buckhead beef jerky bastion Biltong Bar is probably the closest you’ll get to experiencing the South African mainstay in the states.
+Ponce City Market’s beef jerky bastion Biltong Bar is probably the closest you’ll get to experience the South African mainstay in the states.
 But it takes bold, assertive sips to provide an ample contrast with savory meat medallions, and the cocktails at Biltong certainly play their part.
-Niche classics like the Paper Plane, Jungle Bird and Aviation are a deft foil with a plate of cured meats and cheeses and worth the trip down craft cocktail’s memory lane.
+Their niche classics are a deft foil with a plate of cured meats and cheeses and worth the trip down craft cocktail’s memory lane.

 There are some cocktail bars you just have to experience to “get it,” and Bon Ton is one of those places.
 You can’t put the Midtown all-year Mardi Gras destination in a box as it slings superb seafood with Vietnamese flair accompanied by flawless French Quarter cocktails.
 Get caught up in New Orleans classics like the rum-forward BonTon Hurricane, Sazerac and a devout walk down the tiki path in the smoked bourbon mai tai.